sussjb99/Portable-USB-Drive-Integrity-Suite/CONTRIBUTING.md

-# Contributing to Portable Drive Baby Sitter
+# Contributing to PUDIS (Portable-USB-Drive-Integrity-Suite)

 Thank you for your interest in contributing to Portable Drive Baby Sitter.
 This project focuses on reliability, data integrity, and long‑term maintainability.